 When to Perform Hand Hygiene

 Washing your hands with soap and water is always best.
-It is especially important to always wash with soap and water:

 - Before you eat